 These are just a few of the best castles in Ireland to visit with kids and will make for some really fun family days out in Ireland.
-As I’ve mentioned, my son and I visited all these castles during our Ireland road trip over Easter and on some days visited more than one castle.
-We managed to visit some of the top 10 castles in Ireland and will be continuing our quest to add more to this list during a forthcoming trip to Ireland.
+As I’ve mentioned, my son and I visited the first lot of the castles mentioned during our Ireland road trip over Easter in 2018 and as a family we visited the next four during August 2019.
+To date, we have managed to visit some of the top 10 castles in Ireland and will be continuing our quest to add more to this list during future trips to Ireland.

 If you are looking for some ideas of things to do in Ireland with kids why not visit some of the top castles in Ireland.
 You can even make it more interesting for them by turning your visit into a dragon hunt or teddy bear hunt as we often do.

-Here is our itinerary, sharing how we visited all these castles, some of which are great Medieval castles for kids, during our first road trip in Ireland.
+Here is our itinerary, sharing how we visited the first set of castles, some of which are the best medieval castles to visit kids in Ireland, during our first road trip in Ireland.

 - Day 1 – Travelling to Ireland

 - Day 2 – Rock of Cashel, Cahir Castle, Lismore Castle (Tipperary and Waterford)

 - Day 3 – Bunratty Castle and King John’s Castle (Clare and Limerick)